Sirens (2025 TV series)

-Sirens is an American dark comedy limited series created by Molly Smith Metzler, based on her 2011 play Elemeno Pea.
-Set over the course of a single weekend at a luxurious beach estate, the series explores themes of gender, power, and social class.
+Sirens is an American black comedy television miniseries created by Molly Smith Metzler, based on her 2011 play Elemeno Pea.
+It stars Meghann Fahy, Milly Alcock, Glenn Howerton, Bill Camp, Felix Solis, Kevin Bacon, and Julianne Moore.
+The story unfolds throughout one explosive weekend at a lavish beach estate.
+The series is described as an "incisive, sexy, and darkly funny exploration of women, power and class."
 It premiered on Netflix on May 22, 2025, and received generally positive reviews from critics.